ItinerisLtd/wp-phpmailer/README.md

 ### Will you add support for older PHP versions?

 Never!
-This plugin will only works on [actively supported PHP versions](https://secure.php.net/supported-versions.php).
+This plugin will only work on [actively supported PHP versions](https://secure.php.net/supported-versions.php).

 Don't use it on **end of life** or **security fixes only** PHP versions.